 “Cooked grains add bulk to a salad, and my goal is to eat at least one salad a day, so this helps!”
 Tracy says.
 She always preps some quinoa or farro, and beyond salads, she says these grains make great bases if she happens to have any leftover meat or vegetables.

 4. Tuna Salad

 Tuna salad (or chicken salad) can be eaten in sandwiches or on top of salads.
 It’s even one of those things that’s good for a forkful here and there.
-“My husband works from home so it’s good to leave a few things in the fridge for him to pick at,” Tracy says.
-If you’re slammed with meetings most of the day, you can grab a bite or two when you’re filling up your water bottle and waiting for the conference room to empty out.
+Have some small rolls on hand to fill for a healthy snack in the midafternoon, or for kids to use when they’re making their own lunches.

 Here, Tracy’s talking about any type of salad dressing.
 “I make my mom’s vinaigrette every week.
 If I don’t get around to using it all up, sometimes I toss it into a potato salad.”
 If you’re wondering what’s so great about her mom’s vinaigrette, you should know that it’s made with an egg yolk (which you can sub for a dollop of plain yogurt, if you’d rather), garlic, Dijon mustard, oil, salt, and pepper — and that’s it.
 Making it even more brilliant: She mixes it all up in a recycled jar.
 Easy!